mobarski/vimes2/README.md

 - Indirect and direct threading are twice as fast as switch-based dispatch.

+- Indirect threading seems to be the best approach when writing a VM in C (10% slower but no code remapping).

 - The performance of C programs compiled with Zig is similar to that of programs compiled with gcc (±20%).

 - Nim's {.computedGoto.} pragma resulted in 10% slower code.